 Klaus Oschema holds a professorship for medieval history at the Ruhr University Bochum.
 Following his dissertation at the Technical University Dresden and EPHE Paris, he took on a teaching post at the universities Bern and Heidelberg.
 In 2016/2017, he became a member of the Institute for Advanced Study at Princeton.
 His research focuses on late-medieval Burgundy and the knightly court culture of the late Middle Ages.
 Furthermore, he is interested in medieval concepts of the world in texts and cartography, as well as the expert role of medieval astrologists.
 Regarding the subject of medieval notions of Europe, he has published the monography Bilder von Europa im Mittelalter in 2013.

 Register here.
-The event will be held in GERMAN.
+The event will be held in German, questions can also be answered in English.

 #LTAH @LTAH_LU #EuropaBilder